If you are a farmer or rancher who raises broilers and wants to live a sustainable, healthy lifestyle, you have a problem:

 We’ve already discussed a few of the advantages of the mobile range coop developed by The Mobile Chicken House.

-Now, let’s explore some other features of these coops!
+Now, let’s explore some other features of these mobile chicken coops!

 PRO TIP: Whether or not you use a chicken coop from The Mobile Chicken House, these are features that should be included in any good broiler housing system.